manybothans/plex-requester-collections/README.md

 -   I'm pretty sure Overseerr needs to be using Plex for user authentication, but I haven't tested other setups.
 -   It might mess up if you've created your own collections named something like "Movies Requested By plex_username" or "TV Shows Requested By plex_username".
 -   Source code provided as is, use at your own risk.
-Issues and Pull Requests welcomed, but I may not get to them right away.

 ## Installation